tracysgit/seanne-astro/README.md

 ## Installation

 - Make sure your Node version is 18.14.1 or newer
-- "npm create astro@latest" and cd to folder
+- cd to the directory and "npm install"
 - "npm run dev"
+- When ready to generate files for the web: "npm run build"
+- Push modified files to the web server

+## Other

 - To disable the toolbar: "npm run astro preferences disable devToolbar"

-## Making Edits

-- Make sure your Node version is 18.14.1 or newer
-- To spin up the website: "npm run dev"
-- When ready to generate files for the web: "npm run build"
-- Push files to the web server